To guide child protection workers on how to assess and respond to sexually transmitted infection (STI) notifications.

-Undertaking a SWA for an STI notification
+Conducting a CSI for an STI notification

 Where a child has been diagnosed with an STI, it is likely that we will substantiate significant harm based on the medical evidence.
 The decision on whether someone is responsible for the harm is a separate assessment decision.

 Previous STI infections

 Two or more STI infections would indicate a pattern of regular unprotected sexual activity.
 It may also highlight concerns about the level of supervision and sexual health education received by the child.

 Child protection workers should refer to Chapter 2.2 Conducting a Child Safety Investigation for specific procedures about undertaking a CSI.
 Child protection workers must forward a copy of the CSI Outcome Report to MRS for quality assurance, research and statistical purposes.
 The report should be sent via email to email@example.com or faxed to 1800 610 614, attention to the STI Project Officer.

 Any issues that cannot be resolved at a local level should be referred to the senior practice development officer in the district office, to the director or to the senior practice development officers in Professional Practice Unit: ProfessionalPracticeUnit_GeneralEnquiries@cpfs.wa.gov.au